-Risk Likelihood of Risk Impact of Risk Evidence Risk response private sector and community representatives to improve communication regarding CBFM, related VCs and GN417.
-Limited capacity of various actors (MNRT/FBD/PO- RALG and districts and TFS, private sector and NGOs).
-High High Stakeholder interviews FORVAC reports Tailored and targeted capacity development; external technical assistance is an important input in complex programmes; ensuring ownership to programme at all levels.
+Risk Likelihood of Risk Impact of Risk Evidence Risk response Further financial and human resources are needed from Government actors.
 Conflict over forest access between VNRCs and persons who are not aware of forest plans or not included, such as pastoralists, squatters, etc. Medium Medium Annual and Semi-Annual Reports of FORVAC FPIC processes have been observed.
 Where there have been later problems, efforts have been made to consult with 'outsiders' and resolve conflicts by involving them in sustainable forest management.
 Unlikely in the future as there will not be new land use plans made in FORVAC.
-In 5-year review of forest management plans invitations will be issued to all forest users (beyond FORVAC, therefore to be monitored by MNRT) Uneven participation and information sharing leads to increased gender and social inequity due to lack of willingness to take gender equality and social inclusion into account.
+In 5-year review of forest management plans invitations will be issued to all forest users (beyond FORVAC, therefore to be monitored by MNRT, districts and village councils) Capacity building of District Authorities on conflict management on land and related natural resources uses.
+Uneven participation and information sharing leads to increased gender and social inequity due to lack of willingness to take gender equality and social inclusion into account.
 Low Medium Socio-economic assessment for NFBKP II project for 8 villages and experiences from the NFBKP II project.
 PFP Study on HRBA Annual and Semi-Annual Reports of FORVAC.
-Additional socio-economic study shall be held in Lindi and Ruvuma Clusters in February 2022, to gather up-to-date information on recent developments.
+Additional socio-economic study held in Lindi and Ruvuma Clusters in February 2022, to gather up-to-date information on recent developments.
 Changing the traditions and cultural norms requires engagement and education of religious and traditional leaders, men and entire community.
 The programme includes targeted measures for women and vulnerable groups, as well as mainstreaming.
 Representative participation will be incorporated in all studies and capacity development.
 When organizing events and trainings, FORVAC will actively look for women speakers & role models to give positive examples of women leadership.
 When choosing visuals and communicating, FORVAC will ensure that both men and women represented.
 FORVAC will apply quotas (in line with Government requirements) and representative participation in all activities.
 By providing women and vulnerable groups the opportunity to develop and demonstrate their capacities, social norms are changing.
 Targeted support to women and vulnerable groups to develop forest- based enterprises or gain employment.
-Inequitable benefit sharing, with vulnerable groups of villages excluded from forest activities Medium Medium Annual and Semi-Annual Reports of FORVAC from 2021 onwards Social Funds are used to benefit vulnerable groups as well as village community in general.
-It is the duty of the VCs and VNRCs to ensure that they consult beneficiaries on use of the funds, share information on decisions and manage funds transparently.
-FORVAC to support development of Benefit Sharing Guidelines.
+Targeted awareness-raising activities with youth on sustainable forestry and environmental issues.
+Exchange visits to areas with successful interventions in CBFM and VCs, in order to promote awareness raising.
+It is recognised that social norms may limit the active participation of all community members.
+It is very problematic to lead significant cultural/social norm changes from a small project team, yet a vast, widely spread number of beneficiaries.
+It is proposed to carry out a pilot of the GALS